Tongyong Pinyin: Adoption and use

 Tongyong Pinyin was the official romanization system in Taiwan, but its use was voluntary.
 The romanization system that one encounters in Taiwan varies according to the government authority that administers the facility.
 Street signs in most areas use Tongyong Pinyin, including the cities of Kaohsiung, Tainan, and surrounding counties.
 A contrast could be seen in the two entities that now make up the municipality of Taichung–Taichung County used Tongyong Pinyin while Taichung City has used Hanyu Pinyin since at least 2004.
 Then-mayor Ma Ying-jeou remained committed to using Hanyu Pinyin as the Romanization standard for Taipei.
 Taipei County (now New Taipei City) used Tongyong Pinyin, but in Taipei Metro stations, Tongyong Pinyin was given in parentheses after Hanyu Pinyin.
 Modified Wade–Giles spellings are popularly used for many proper names, especially personal names and businesses.

 The political impasse prevented Ministry of Education from being able to replace Zhuyin in teaching pronunciation in elementary school.
 Zhuyin is widely used to teach Mandarin pronunciation to schoolchildren.
 Children's books published in Taiwan typically display Zhuyin characters next to Chinese characters in the text.

 On 17 September 2008, the Ministry of Education announced that the government standard for romanization would be switched to Hanyu Pinyin nationwide, effective 1 January 2009.
-However, people in the Taiwan can freely choose their foreign language names.
+However, people in Taiwan can freely choose their foreign language names.
 So although Tongyong Pinyin was effectively scrapped as the romanization standard of Taiwan's central government, many today choose a romanized form of their Chinese character name that is created based on the Tongyong Pinyin, Wade–Giles, or Yale romanization systems.

-Today, districts of Kaohsiung are named by Tongyong.
-Districts of Tainan are mostly named by Tongyong with exceptions such as Xinying.
+Today, districts of Kaohsiung are transliterated using Tongyong.
+Districts of Tainan are mostly named using Tongyong, with exceptions such as Xinying.